apigee-labs/rapier/README.md

 HTTP messages are deduced from this specification using the standard patterns described in the HTTP standard specifications, plus a few conventions that we have added.
 In the future we will allow more options for these conventions - for now they are mostly fixed.

+Rapier is for specifying new APIs.
+You will not be able to describe existing APIs with Rapier unless that API used the same conventions that Rapier does and was absolutely consistent in applying them.

+Today, Rapier provides only a language for API specifications and a tool for generating Swagger docments from them.
+In the future we will work on test tools, SDK generators and server implementation frameworks (in that order).

 Here is a 'Hello-world' example in Rapier:

     info: